Faculty & Staff

 Professor Opportune Zongo is an Associate Professor of Women's, Gender, and Sexuality Studies and French at Bowling Green State University, Ohio.

-Position: Instructor, Ethnic Studies and Women's, Gender, and Sexuality Studies
+Position: Assistant Teaching Professor, Ethnic Studies and Women's, Gender, and Sexuality Studies

 Address: 229 Shatzel Hall